lindlaaa/TPL-Compiler/README.txt

     1.  make parser
     2.  ./flairp <filename>
     3. Compile as ./flairp <filename> -t
       a.
-This saves AST to a file in the root directory called ast.txt
+This saves AST to a file in the root directory called ast.dot
+      b.
+Open with GraphViz to see the new tree graph

   X.  Test script
     1.  make run